Typescript sdkCredentials

 Copy page

-Choosing a Credential Store
+Credential Store Options

 MCP servers and external agents may require authentication for secure access.
 The Inkeep agent framework supports storing these credentials in three different ways: